rice-coder/wesley-t.github.io/index.md

 Pelago as their preferred booking platform to book their vacation. <br><br>

 Our team proposed the use of an app that could:<br>
-1. Provides seamless end-to-end experience for the Millennials as the primary target user.<br>
+1. Provides seamless end-to-end experience for Millennials as the primary target user.<br>
 2. Encourages customer engagement by empowering them to build a community to share travel experiences and ideas.<br>

 [Click here to view project deck](https://github.com/rice-coder/projects/tree/main/hcd-projects/hackathon-pelago)